lidofinance/lido-improvement-proposals/LIPS/lip-26.md

 ## Simple Summary

-This proposal introduces Community Staking Module (CSM) — the first permissionless staking module within the [Staking Router](https://research.lido.fi/t/lip-20-staking-router/3790) architecture.
-This module will not only allow for the permissionless entry to the Lido on Ethereum validator set.
-Still, it will also create a clear pathway for the existing solo and community stakers to join Lido on Ethereum validator set on privileged conditions thanks to the Early Adoption mechanics.
+This proposal introduces the Community Staking Module (CSM), a groundbreaking addition to the [Staking Router](https://research.lido.fi/t/lip-20-staking-router/3790) architecture as the first permissionless staking module.
+CSM facilitates open access to the Lido on Ethereum validator set, enabling solo and community stakers to participate under favorable conditions through the Early Adoption mechanics.
+This proposal provides an overview of CSM's development motivations and a comprehensive technical description of its architecture and implementation.
+It should be considered together with the [CSM Architecture](https://hackmd.io/@lido/rJMcGj0Ap).

-The  [Community Staking Landscape](https://hackmd.io/@lido/Byp775Ay6) describes the initial motivation for CSM development.
-The [CSM Architecture](https://hackmd.io/@lido/rJMcGj0Ap) document provides a detailed description of the CSM design principles.
-This document also provides a detailed description of the technical implementation of CSM and related software, which should be considered an extension of the [CSM Architecture](https://hackmd.io/@lido/rJMcGj0Ap).

 ## Motivation

-The fact that the Lido Validator set is permissioned makes it impossible for the community stakers to participate.
-Since community stakers participation is one of the top priorities of Ethereum, it is crucial to add a permissionless entry to the Lido on Ethereum Node Operator set and enfranchise solo-staker involvement in the protocol to stay aligned with Ethereum.
+The current permissioned nature of the Lido validator set limits participation from community stakers, which contradicts Ethereum's priority to encourage broader community involvement.
+To align with Ethereum's goals, it is essential to integrate a permissionless entry mechanism into the Lido on Ethereum Node Operator set, empowering solo stakers to engage with the protocol.

-Given the Staking Router architecture introduced in the [Lido V2](https://blog.lido.fi/introducing-lido-v2/) upgrade, it is proposed to implement a staking module that will add a permissionless entry to the Lido on Ethereum Node Operator set, enfranchise solo-staker participation in the protocol, and maintain Lido on Ethereum protocol security, reliability, and capital efficiency on a level equal to or above the existing ones.
+The proposed staking module, built upon the Staking Router architecture from the [Lido V2](https://blog.lido.fi/introducing-lido-v2/) upgrade, aims to open the Lido on Ethereum Node Operator set to permissionless entry.
+This will enhance solo-staker participation while ensuring that the protocol's security, reliability, and capital efficiency are maintained or improved.

 ## Specification